|

 The Marine Mammal Center

-The Center are tagged for future identification.
-The Center, like other rehabilitation centers on the west coast, uses orange plastic numbered "roto" tags applied to the animals' flippers.
 We tag phocids (true seals) on the rear flippers, and otariids (eared seals) on the front flippers.
-Generally, males are tagged on the ...
+Generally, males are tagged on the left flipper ...

 marinemammalcenter.org